-Energy consumption in LebanonThe most important measure in the energy balance of Lebanon is the total consumption of
+Energy consumption in LebanonThe most important figure in the energy balance of Lebanon is the total consumption of

-15.71 bn kWhof electric energy per year.
-Per capita this is an average of 2,292 kWh.
+18.72 billion kWhof electric energy per year.
+Per capita this is an average of 3,346 kWh.

-Lebanon can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 18 bn kWh, also 112% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Lebanon can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 20 bn kWh, also 107 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Lebanon

 100.0% of the country's population (as of 2020) has access to electricity.

 |total||27.95 m t||4.83 t||14.52 t|